A Mixed Methods Study of Residential Adjustment Following Wildfires

 This study is one of the first to use a method called photovoice to examine post-disaster recovery.
 The method has been used widely in public health and education, but it has rarely been used to study disasters.

 Photovoice is a participatory action research method, meaning participants actively create the data that researchers use to understand a problem.
 Simply put, photovoice involves telling stories about one's experience through pictures.
-Researchers will ask participants a few broad questions that participants will answer by taking photographs during their daily routines.
-Participants will later discuss the photographs they have taken over an interview with researchers.
-In this study, photovoice will enable researchers to better understand how residents impacted by wildfire navigate the complex process of housing recovery.
+Researchers ask participants a few broad questions that participants answer by taking photographs during their daily routines.
+Participants later discuss the photographs they have taken over an interview with researchers.
+In this study, photovoice enables researchers to better understand how residents impacted by wildfire navigate the complex process of housing recovery.

-We are recruiting participants for the study who live in Northern California and whose primary residence has been damaged or destroyed by wildfire since 2015.
+We are recruiting participants for the study from Maui whose primary residence was damaged or destroyed by the 2023 wildfires.
 You must be 18 or older to participate.
 To learn more and see if you qualify, please answer the questionnaire below.

 Questionnaire: Click here to complete our questionnaire.